theartofeducation/-aoeu-react-components/README.md

-# AOEU React UI Component Library
+# AOEU UI Common

-This repository is a collection of shared React UI components for use in dependent projects (i.e. web and native app projects).
+This repository is a collection of shared UI resources for use in dependent projects (i.e. web and native app projects).

 ## Dependencies